Patterns may have been written 60 years ago but the corporate politics at the heart of this gripping drama are timeless.

 A ruthless business titan brings in a youthful executive in the hope of forcing out the company’s aging vice president and by doing so sets in motion a boardroom battle between conscience and ambition.

-Originally a TV movie, this is the script on which Rod “Twilight Zone” Sterling made his name and the stage adaptation by James Reach retains the power and poignancy of the stirring source material.
+Originally a TV movie, this is the script on which Rod “Twilight Zone” Serling made his name and the stage adaptation by James Reach retains the power and poignancy of the stirring source material.

 The cast, costumes, set and sound all perfectly capture the atmosphere of the executive floor of a big corporation in 1955 New York.